Xanthorrhoea brunonis

 Xanthorrhoea brunonis is a species of grasstree of the genus Xanthorrhoea native to Western Australia.

 Description

 The perennial grass tree typically grows to a height of 1.5 m usually with no trunk but with a scape of 0.35 to 1.5 m and the flower spike to 0.1 to 0.3 m.
 It blooms between October and December producing white-cream flowers.
 It has a tufted appearance with the leaves up to 80 cm long.
 The non-flowering part of the stem is always longer than the flowering part.
-It can be differentiated from Xanthorrhoea preissii by its flower.
+It can be differentiated from Xanthorrhoea preissii by its flower spike.